thermodo/ThermodoSDK/README.md

 ## FAQ

+### Why is it not compatible with OS X?

+We're hard at work at making a OS X compatible version of ThermodoSDK.
+All the basic functionality is there, we just need to nail the final details down.

 ### Can I try/use ThermodoSDK without a Thermodo Device?

 No. In order to get device readings and any kind of reponse from SDK you must have Thermodo device to test with.
 You can order one from [our website](http://thermodo.com).